Americans Delay Care as a Healthcare Strategy

 Of those waiting to seek medical treatment, 38% have an annual household income of $30,000 or less.
 The chief complaint is the cost of healthcare.

 23% of Americans in the $30,000 – $74,999 income bracket put off getting treatment in the years 2001 – 2004.
 Now, 34% of Americans in this bracket are delaying health care.

-All 3 brackets share one common factor.
-A similar rate percentage increase of people who are currently putting off medical care services.
+All three brackets share one common factor — a similar rate percentage increase of people who are currently putting off medical care services.

 Delay Care – a Healthcare Strategy for 3 in 10 Americans

 Many people with health insurance are accountable for paying deductibles, co-payments, and other out-of-pocket costs.
 Also, beneficiaries have a monthly premium.